Stocks swing after inflation cools, but by less than hoped

 The market’s expectations for the Fed have been driving yields higher in the bond market in particular.
 The two-year Treasury has shot to its highest level since November, egged on last week after a stronger-than-expected report on the U.S. jobs market.

-The two-year yield rose to 4.58% from 4.52% late Monday.
-It initially zig-zagged up , down and back again immediately after the release of the inflation report.
+The two-year yield jumped to 4.61% from 4.52% late Monday.
+It initially zig-zagged up, down and back again after the release of the inflation report.

 In stock markets abroad, Japan's Nikkei 225 rose 0.6%.
 Government data showed the world's third largest economy grew at an annual pace of 0.6% in October-December, as restrictions related to the coronavirus pandemic eased, both abroad and in Japan.
 Tourism recovered, as did local travel, and exports grew, the Cabinet Office reported.